nasa/nos3/docs/wiki/Scenario_SimulatorExpansion.md

 * The 42 window should now show 42 output and the sample sim window should show a connection to get the 42 data.
 * Run `make stop`.

-### Enhance the Sample flight software to receive additional data from the simulator and to provide additional telemetry for the additional data
+### Enhance the Sample Flight Software

-Next, we will
+Next, we will expand the capabilities of the sample_device:
-Edit the `components/sample/fsw/shared/sample_device.c` file.
+* Edit the `components/sample/fsw/shared/sample_device.c` file.
-Add "bvb" data reads in the "SAMPLE_RequestData()" function.
+* Add "bvb" data reads in the "SAMPLE_RequestData()" function.
 **Note, since we have increased our data buffer, we are changing the conditional to check read_data indices 18 and 19 in order to find the appropriate trailer message.**

 ![Scenario Simulator Expansion - sample_device.c](./_static/scenario_simulator_expansion/sample_device.c.png)

-Edit the `components/sample/fsw/shared/sample_device.h` file.
+* Edit the `components/sample/fsw/shared/sample_device.h` file.
-Add "bvb" members to the "SAMPLE_Device_Data_tlm_t" structure.
+* Add "bvb" members to the "SAMPLE_Device_Data_tlm_t" structure.

 ![Scenario Simulator Expansion - sample_device.h](./_static/scenario_simulator_expansion/sample_device.h.png)

+### Enhance the Sample Telemetry Definition

-### Enhance the Sample telemetry definition to view additional telemetry for the additional data
+Lastly, we will expand the Sample telemetry definition to include the bvb data:
-Edit the `components/sample/gsw/SAMPLE/cmd_tlm/SAMPLE_TLM.txt` telemetry definition file.
+* Edit the `components/sample/gsw/SAMPLE/cmd_tlm/SAMPLE_TLM.txt` telemetry definition file.
-Add "bvb" telemetry points to the "SAMPLE_DATA_TLM" telemetry packet.
+* Add "bvb" telemetry points to the "SAMPLE_DATA_TLM" telemetry packet.

 ![Scenario Simulator Expansion - SAMPLE_TLM_txt](./_static/scenario_simulator_expansion/SAMPLE_TLM.txt.png)

 ### Run NOS3 and view the additional data in the Sample telemetry

-Run `make clean`, then `make`, and`make launch`.
+Once the simulator expansion has been accomplished as above, we can test it by running NOS3.
+It should look something like the following:

 ![Scenario Simulator Expansion - TRUTH and SAMPLE packets](./_static/scenario_simulator_expansion/TRUTH_and_SAMPLE_packets.png)

+### Conclusion

+In this scenario, we have added additional 42 data to the Sample app.
+The process is largely similar for expanding or enhancing any of the simulators, even an entirely original one.